 - Time: 5:00pm-9:00pm

-The Zao Dai Rotenburo is famous throughout the country, not only because of its beauty but because of all the health benefits that it claims to be bestow upon all its visitors.
-It’s one of the biggest attractions in Zao Onsen, so if you’re visiting between Spring to Autumn, we highly recommend giving the place a visit!
+The Zao Dai Rotenburo is famous throughout the country, not only because of its beauty but because of the health benefits it claims to bestow upon its visitors.
+It’s one of the biggest attractions in Zao Onsen, so if you’re visiting between Spring and Autumn, we highly recommend a visit!

 - Address: 853-3 Zaoonsen, Yamagata, 990-2301, Japan